Purchases of own-company options by rank-and-file employees in Finland predict weekly stock returns.

 • Best PhD student paper at the 6th FutFinInfo Conference

-Comments to the Editor on "The Willingness to Pay for Diversification" (With Aleksi Pitkäjärvi)
+Comments to the Editor on "The Willingness to Pay for Diversification" (with Aleksi Pitkäjärvi)

 This work grew out of an assignment in the Management Science Reproducibility Project.
 We document numerous discrepancies between the results reported in Mahmoud (2022) and the results calculated from the experimental data.